groupbwt-admin/node-js-commission-fees-task/README.md

     ]
 }
 ```
-- Move User.transactionsList to a separate model
+- Move User.transactionsHistory to a separate model